OpenTelemetry Metrics API for Python

 Getting started

-To get started with metrics, you need you need to create a meter:
+To get started with metrics, you need to create a meter:

 from opentelemetry import _metrics